jharwell/sierra/docs/src/tutorials/project/project.rst

        graph generation, if stage 4 is run.
 See :doc:`models` for documentation.

-   - ``generators/`` - Classes to enable SIERRA to generate changes to template XML files needed by your project.
+   - ``generators/`` - Classes to enable SIERRA to generate changes to template expdef files needed by your project.
 This directory is required for all SIERRA projects.

-     - ``scenario.py`` - Specifies classes and functions to enable SIERRA to generate XML file modifications to the ``--expdef-template`` based on what is passed as ``--scenario`` on the cmdline.
+     - ``scenario.py`` - Specifies classes and functions to enable SIERRA to generate expdef file modifications to the ``--expdef-template`` based on what is passed as ``--scenario`` on the cmdline.
 Contains the parser for parsing the contents of ``--scenario`` into a dictionary which can be used to configure experiments.
 This file is required.
 See